Danh-Lan/competitive-programming-library/README.md

 - `CC - BOMBBLAST.cpp` --> Codechef problem
 - `CSES - Dynamic RMQ.cpp` --> CSES Problemset

-Since LeetCode DSA problems are relatively simple compare to Codeforces or Codechef, I put it in a separate folder, so Leetcode problems file won't follow the above naming convention : It only has problem code or name
+LeetCode DSA problems are put in a separate folder.
+Leetcode problems file name only has problem code and name

 For example : `99.
 Recover BST.cpp` instead of `LC - 99.
 RecoverBST.cpp`